 My Grandma’s homemade Instant Pot Chicken Soup is a warm and nourishing soup that is perfect for cold winter days or when you’re feeling under the weather.
 Use a whole chicken, or any bone-in chicken and fresh vegetables.

 When I shared my Grandmother’s homemade chicken soup recipe on my blog, I didn’t expect such a huge outpouring of emails, notes, and ratings.
 That chicken soup-from-scratch recipe has been getting rave reviews everywhere.

-The original recipe of my Grandma’s chicken soup is made on the stovetop and takes a couple of hours to cook.
+The original recipe of my Grandma’s chicken soup is made on the stovetop and takes 2-3 hours to cook to full flavor.
 While the aroma of the soup was phenomenal, my busy lifestyle doesn’t always work to prepare it in that manner.

 I have transformed the recipe so I can easily make the chicken soup in the Instant Pot.
 When you make pressure cooker chicken soup, the flavors combine even more to make it out of this world amazing.
 The chicken is fall off the bone moist!